swissup/swissup.github.io/m1/attributepages/widgets-and-blocks/option-based-pages-widget.md

 Mode | Show options as links or images
-Show as Slider | Slide mode for images is supported Columns Count | Columns count to split options list Group Options by First Letter | Useful to improve expirience, when there are many options avaialble Remove Block Wrapper | Useful when inserting block into navigation dropdown and navigation parent item is used as block title.<br/> See Screenshot on the top of the page
+Show as Slider | Slide mode for images is supported Columns Count | Columns count to split options list Group Options by First Letter | Useful to improve experience, when there are many options available Remove Block Wrapper | Useful while inserting block into navigation dropdown and navigation parent item is used as block title.<br/> Look at screenshot on the top of the page

 ##### Related Articles